Super-Heisenberg-limited Sensing via Collective Subradiance in Waveguide Quantum Electrodynamics: Separation sensing via subradiant spectral shifts

-Given that realistic waveguides are typically nonideal ($\gamma \neq 0$), we focus on this general case.
-We examine the spectral shifts of the most subradiant transmission feature—a peak for $d=0.25\lambda$ and a dip for $d=0.02\lambda$—under a tiny separation change $\delta d$.
-Figures~\ref{fig:2}(a) and~\ref{fig:2}(b) present the results for these two separations, respectively.
+Given that realistic waveguides are typically nonideal ($\gamma\neq 0$), we focus on this general case.
+We quantify separation sensing by tracking the frequency $\omega_p$ of the selected most subradiant transmission feature under a small perturbation $\delta d$.
+Specifically, we consider the spectral responses of the most subradiant modes for $d=0.25\lambda$ and $d=0.02\lambda$ in Figs.~\ref{fig:3}(a) and~\ref{fig:3}(b).

+For moderately subwavelength spacing ($d=0.25\lambda$), the subradiant and superradiant eigenfrequencies remain relatively clustered (Fig.~\ref{fig:1}(c)).
+This allows interference between the most superradiant mode and the most subradiant modes to produce sharp reflection minima (equivalently, transmission peaks, Fig.~\ref{fig:3}(a)).
+For a perturbation $\delta d = 10^{-3}\lambda$, the peak shifts by $\delta\omega_{p}=0.0033\Gamma$ for $N=10$ and $\delta\omega_{p}=0.00306\Gamma$ for $N=20$.
+While the absolute shifts are comparable, the linewidth for $N=20$ is substantially narrower than that for $N=10$, making the frequency shift easier to resolve.